openpredictionmarkets/socialpredict/README/SocialPredict_Script_To_Do.md

        3. Restore the database with the user provided backup file.
        4. Remove postgres container.
        5. Continue with the rest of the installation.

+### Nice to Have

+1. Fix certbot docker network on SSL initialization: - Only for Production.
+   * Currently when certbot is run for the first time to generate a new certificate, it generate a random-named network in docker.
+Change this network name and make sure it is deleted when the certificate is issued.

+2. Add commands for SSL renew: - Only for Production
+   * Add necessery commands in docker-compose-prod.yaml to force certbot to renew SSL Certificate and Nginx to reload the certificate.

+3. Migrate changes from build_dev.sh to build_prod.sh:
+   * Make sure the changes we made in build_dev.sh are present in the build_prod.sh as well.

 7. Add option to remove Docker Images:
    * Add a command like './SocialPredict images remove' that will remove all the images built from docker.
 It will only remove the images built by our script.